-Return Period - The average interval, in years, within which a storm event of a given magnitude can be expected to recur.
-For example, the probability of a 25-year storm occurring in any one given year is 0.04 (i.e. a 4% chance).
+Return Period - The average interval, in years, within which an event of a given magnitude can be expected to recur.
+For example, the probability of a 25-year storm occurring in any one given year is 0.04 (i.e., a 4% chance).
+Similar terms include "Storm/Flood Frequency", "Recurrence Interval" or "Repeat Interval", as context may indicate.